couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-release-notes.markdown

 ## Release Notes for Couchbase Client Library .NET 1.3.1 GA (7 January 2014)

-.NET Couchbase Client 1.3.1 includes the following features and fixes:
+.NET Couchbase Client 1.3.1 is largely a maintenance release and includes the following features and fixes:

 <a id="couchbase-sdk-net-rn_1-3-1"></a>